CurtisFenner/smol-builder/docs/smol.md

 		foo.one.bar();
 	}

-Matches are typically required to be exhaustive, but if a tag has been ruled out, it does not need to be handled:
+Matches must be exhaustive.
+However, variants which are not possible do not need to be handled:

 	union Three {
 		a A;